 Once you complete the data entry and application fee payment, you may upload the necessary files on your application portal (OAS MyPage).
 Be sure to upload the required items by the application period deadline.
 Some documents must be uploaded by your school counselor and recommenders.
 To do this, it is necessary that you register the teachers in OAS in advance to send them a request for uploading the required items.

-7. Have the submitted documents reviewed (Type A and Type B applicants)
+7. Have the submitted documents reviewed (All applicants)

 Have an online interview on a designated date and time (Type B applicants only)

 Type B applicants must be interviewed online in addition to the documentary screening.
 Since interviews are conducted remotely via Zoom, applicants do not need to come to the campus.
-Prior to the online interview, a connection test must be done on a separate date between the applicant and the University.
+Prior to the online interview, a connection test must be done on a separate date.
 Detailed instructions about the online interview and necessary connection test (including a meeting time, ID, and passcode) will be notified through OAS.

 8. Notification of the admission decisions